alchemycodelab/alchemy-student-projects/Nov-2021-Cohort/Nov-2021-final-projects.md

 ### \<TeaLab \/\>

 > Description
->> A whimsical platform to create and collect teas, that makes learning about tea fun!
+>>A whimsical full-stack browser-based application built using ReactJS, Cloudinary, CSS, PostgreSQL and Express.
+Users are able to create and collect teas, that makes learning about tea fun!
+Users will be able to save, edit and delete their tea recipes on a recipe profile page.

 * [Repo](https://github.com/AlchemyTeaLab)